msoumik78/msoumik78.github.io/_posts/2017-10-08-this-is-my-fifth-post.markdown

 ---
 layout: post
-title:  "Hadoop fundamentals"
+title: Hadoop Fundamentals
-date:   2017-10-08 16:55:23 +0530
+date: 2017-10-10 16:55:23 +0530
-categories: jekyll update
+categories: jekyll lupdate
 ---

 # Hadoop Fundamentals

 Hadoop standalone mode :
 By default, Hadoop is configured to run in a non-distributed or standalone mode, as a single Java process.
 There are no daemons running and everything runs in a single JVM instance.
 HDFS is not used.

 Hadoop pseudo distributed mode :The Hadoop daemons run on a local machine, thus simulating a cluster on a small scale.
 Different Hadoop daemons run in different JVM instances, but on a single machine.
 HDFS is used instead of local FS.

 Steps for hadoop installation in pseudo distributed mode in Ubuntu
 * Create a hadoop user and hadoop group, commands `$ sudo addgroup hadoop` and `$ sudo adduser --ingroup hadoop hduser`